 3) Don’t hang the hammock on a slope, above dangerous terrain, or near water.

-4) Inspect the hammock for damage, frays, tears, weakened equipment.
+4) Inspect the hammock for damage, frays, tears, and weakened equipment.

 5) Teach your kids how to safely use a hammock.